-The Electronic Entertainment Expo (E3), one of the largest yearly events for video games, will once again be an online-only event this summer due to the raging Covid-19 pandemic.
+The Electronic Entertainment Expo (E3), one of the largest yearly video game events, will again be an online-only event this summer due to the raging Covid-19 pandemic.

 Due to the ongoing health risks surrounding Covid-19 and its potential impact on the safety of exhibitors and attendees, E3 will not be held in person in 2022, the ESA commented in a statement to VentureBeat.

 “We are nonetheless excited about the future of E3 and look forward to announcing more details soon.”